jenkinsci/performance-plugin/docs/RunTests.md

 ![](run_jmeter.png)

-If you want to use extended capabilities of Taurus, you can specify its config files and options in that field.
+If you want to use extended capabilities of Taurus, you can specify its config files and options in 'Taurus Tool parameters' field.
 Generally, value of that field is what will go into command line parameters of `bzt` program.

 ![](run_extended_config.png)